 The laws in Alabama can be complex, and understanding where a charge falls in the complicated system is difficult on your own.
 If you’re facing theft charges in Alabama, speak to a criminal defense attorney right away.

-Brackin and Johnson can help.
+Brackin Law Firm can help.
 We understand the criminal justice process, how to work with each District Attorney and Assistant District Attorney, city prosecutor, or judge handling your criminal case, and the possibilities prior to ever entering the courtroom.

 Our experience allows us to better inform our clients of what to expect prior to even entering the courtroom.
 We believe in integrity, justice, and honor.
 We know that going through the legal process is not easy and therefore aim to take as much off of your plate as possible.
 Contact us today, and let us fight for your future.